-3.8 Sustainability
+3.9 Sustainability

-The Committee will assist the Board in fulfilling its responsibilities relating to sustainability by monitoring and overseeing Regis' sustainability risk management framework, including verifying compliance with sustainability reporting standards.
+The Committee will assist the Board in fulfilling its responsibilities relating to sustainability by monitoring and overseeing Regis' sustainability risk management framework, including verifying compliance with the Australian Sustainability Reporting Standards.

 This includes:

-- Oversee quality and reliability of disclosures in line with sustainability reporting standards; - (b) Obtain feedback from external auditors for continuous improvement of sustainability reporting;

-- (c) Report to the Board on risks and opportunities relating to sustainability; and - (d) Review the annual sustainability report.
+- (a) Oversee quality and reliability of disclosures in line with the Australian Sustainability Reporting Standards; - (b) Obtain feedback from external auditors for continuous improvement of sustainability reporting; - (c) Report to the Board on risks and opportunities relating to sustainability; and - (d) Review the annual sustainability report.